the transition to digital journalism

 Audio and Podcasts

 Paralleling the increase in YouTube videos has been the spectacular grown of digital audio podcasts playable on devices like the iPod.
-Apple put the iPod on the market in 2001, and by 2010 more than 225 million iPods had been sold.
+Apple put the iPod on the market in Fall 2001, and by 2012 more than 350 million iPods had been sold.

 The New York Times said it would be cutting back on its podcasts in 2012.